-When you grow up in and around water, you get used to all of the fun things you can do in it.
-Splashing, diving, cannonballs, water balloons, water polo and so much more.
-Our frog family is at home in the water, so we think we're especially well equipped to provide the lowdown on Universal's Volcano Bay.
+When you grow up in and around water, you get used to all of the fun things you can do in it — splashing, diving, cannonballs, water balloons, water polo and so much more!
+Our Frog Family is at home in the water, so we think we're especially well-equipped to provide the lowdown on Universal's Volcano Bay.
 This family guide has everything you need to know about the great water slides, lazy rivers, the TapuTapu virtual queue, dining options and even a few FAQs — it's all here.
 So, let's hop to it!

-Universal's Volcano Bay Overview & Theming
+Universal's Volcano Bay Overview and Theming

-Universal's Volcano Bay Parking & Transportation
+Universal's Volcano Bay Parking and Transportation

 Guests not staying on-site at an official hotel will park in the regular Universal Orlando Resort parking structure located at Universal CityWalk.
-While parking at Universal CityWalk is not free, there are free shuttles from the Universal CityWalk parking lot to Volcano Bay.
-The Universal CityWalk address is 6000 Universal Blvd, Orlando FL 32819 for your mapping pleasure.
+While parking at Universal CityWalk is only free after 6 p.m., there are free shuttles from the Universal CityWalk parking garage to the Volcano Bay entrance.
 On-site hotel guests will have free bus transportation to Volcano Bay.
-They also have their own dedicated entrance to Volcano Bay at Universal's Cabana Bay Beach Resort.
-While it's most convenient for Cabana Bay guests, any resort hotel guest is welcome to use it.
-You will need to show your room key.
+Universal Orlando Resort hotel guests also have their own dedicated entrance to Volcano Bay at Universal's Cabana Bay Beach Resort and can walk from Universal's Aventura Hotel.
+To access the dedicated entrance from Cabana Bay, you will need to show your room key.
 All guests will go through security.

-Universal's Volcano Bay On-Site Hotel Benefits
+Universal's Volcano Bay Tickets and On-Site Hotel Benefits

-Universal's Volcano Bay Rides & Entertainment
+Universal's Volcano Bay Rides and Entertainment

-- Kala & Tai Nui Serpentine Body Slides: Join Kala and Tai Nui where sea and sky meet and take a leap of faith from high atop the volcano.
+- Kala & Tai Nui Serpentine Body Slides: Join Kala and Tai Nui, where sea and sky meet, and take a leap of faith from high atop the volcano.
 Twin drop doors simultaneously plunge two guests down clear, intertwining tubes before sending them joyfully splashing into the turquoise waters below.

 Wave Village is located at the base of Krakatau Volcano.